sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Python_Development/PyDev_Features/_index.md

 {"title":"PyDev Features","weight":"30"}

 The feature matrix can be seen below.
-You can check details for each feature by following the correspondent link
+You can check details for each feature by following the corresponding link.

 Feature List